 Craig is a Senior Vice President of Life Sciences at Outcome Capital and brings corporate and commercial expertise in the diagnostic and life science space.
 A business leader with extensive global experience in the life sciences and healthcare industries, Craig has held various executive positions from start-up companies through large, well-established international corporations.
 His success building commercially viable and sustainable enterprises has lead to the completion of several successful acquisitions over the past several years including Caliper Life Sciences, HandyLab and BioHelix.
 In addition to his role as Vice President of Life Sciences at Outcome Capital, Craig also volunteers with mentoring activities for Women in Biotech and as an Advisor to Springboard Enterprises.

 Craig’s scientific background and business experience spans sales, marketing, business development, licensing, strategic partnerships and operations.
 His key successes include developing and launching new businesses at Fisher Healthcare, HandyLab, Becton Dickinson and Caliper Life Sciences within the diagnostic market space.
 Craig’s knowledge of the diagnostic and life science tools markets has allowed him to develop markets across the globe and leverage strategic partnerships to further market expansion for many of his clients.

 Craig holds a Bachelor of Science from the University of Wisconsin – Madison and a Master of Science from Yale University.
 He is a FINRA Registered Securities Representative holding Series 79 and 63.

-Atanas “Nas” Chobanov joined Outcome Capital in 2018 as a Vice President.
+Atanas “Nas” Chobanov is a Senior Vice President.
 Atanas possesses over nine years of experience in the investment banking industry, executing M&A, divestiture, and debt and equity transactions.
 Prior to joining Outcome Capital, Atanas was a Vice President at HighBank Advisors, a Baltimore-based investment bank specializing in M&A advisory, equity & debt financings and restructuring services.
 There, he executed sell-side and buy-side M&A engagements across multiple industry groups, including technology and technology-enabled services, outsourced business services, healthcare and life-sciences.
 Prior to this, he was with Mane Capital and KBC Securities, boutique investment banks in Europe.